josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ---
-title: "Learn SvelteKit by building a statically generated blog from scratch"
+title: "Let's learn SvelteKit by building a static Markdown blog from scratch"
 date: "2021-11-24"
 updated: "2021-11-24"
 categories:
   - "svelte"
   - "javascript"
   - "web"
-coverImage: "seesaw.png"
+coverImage: "sveltekit-learn.png"
 coverWidth: 16
 coverHeight: 9
-excerpt: TODO fill this in later
+excerpt: Learn the fundamentals of SvelteKit by building a statically generated blog from scratch, with Markdown support, Sass, an API, and an RSS feed.
 ---
 <script>
   import Callout from '$lib/components/Callout.svelte'